Kaskere/CoV2-genome-analysis-pipeline/README.md

 A set of shell scripts for NGS data analysis.
 Scripts are originally written for BGI, but can be easily adapted for Illumina.

-All the used tools can be downloaded here.
+All the used tools can be downloaded here:
 These can be browsed from your local tool directory or as modules (second one is better option,but you need to contact your admin first)
 Before using a particular tool, check the version compatibility with other tools